 eliminate waste (things that don’t bring value to the end product)

 So now, when you know the core idea, let’s dig deeper and get to know the basic principles of Lean management and where it comes from.

 What is Lean Management, and How Did It Start?

 Before you start with the basic Lean principles, you need to realize that the Lean methodology is about continuously improving work processes, purposes, and people.

-Instead of trying to hold total control of work processes and keep the spotlight, Lean management encourages shared responsibility and shared leadership.
+Instead of holding total control of work processes and keeping the spotlight, Lean management encourages shared responsibility and shared leadership.

 This is why the two main pillars of the Lean methodology are:

 "The Lean Pillars"

 After all, a good idea or initiative can be born at any level of the hierarchy, and Lean trusts the people who are doing the job to say how it should be done.

 Currently, Lean management is a concept that is widely adopted across various industries.
 However, it has actually derived from the Toyota Production System, established around 70 years ago.